vaeyias/expense_tracker/design/concepts/Group/designLog.md

 # Group
 ## Key Change from Assignment 2:
-- After getting feedback on Assignment 2, I created a new concept called Group to group users.
+- After getting feedback on Assignment 2, I created an indepedent concept called Group to group users.
-- Group is now an independent concept.
-(The original concept was the GroupExpenseTracker concept)
+- The original concept was integrated in my GroupExpenseTracker concept specification.

-## Changes While Implementing
+## Changes While Implementing Group
 - ### Draft #1 of Group Specification:
 [Draft #1](../../../context/design/concepts/Group/Group.md/steps/_.85a1a0b3.md)